Sound Horizon Independent Constraints on Early Dark Energy: The Role of Supernova Data: Introduction

 Before proceeding, a few important points should be addressed.
 There is still no Bayesian preference for EDE in \planck\ temperature anisotropy data on small scales, though see \cite{Herold/etal:2022} for some evidence using a frequentist approach.
 Additionally, it is not clear whether the preference for EDE in ACT or SPT data is physical or simply the result of noisier measurements.
 More broadly, \citep{vagnozzi2023} argues that a solution to the Hubble tension likely cannot solely involve new physics in the early universe.
 It is nevertheless still interesting to study the ability of the EDE model to reconcile tensions between various data combinations both to probe the current cosmological tensions and to assess the robustness of the \lcdm\ model and current data.

 One novel way to probe the EDE scenario is to construct a combination of data whose measurements do not include information about the sound horizon.
 This combined data set should be less susceptible to the miscalibration of the size of the sound horizon proposed by EDE-like models.
 This has been explored in several works such as \citep{Pogosian/etal:2020,Philcox/etal:2022,ACTDR6MacCrann,ACTDR6Madhavacheril}.
-In \cite{ACTDR6Madhavacheril}, they constructed this type of data set, which included CMB lensing data from ACT and \planck, a prior on the baryon density given by $\Omega_bh^2 = 0.02233 \pm 0.00036$ from BBN constraints \citep{Mossa:2020gjc}, a prior on the optical depth given by $\tau = 0.06 \pm 0.001$, and a prior on $\Omega_m = 0.334 \pm 0.018$ corresponding to the constraint from Pantheon+ \citep{Brout/etal:2022}.
+Recently, in \cite{ACTDR6Madhavacheril}, they constructed this type of data set, which included CMB lensing data from ACT and \planck, a prior on the baryon density given by $\Omega_bh^2 = 0.02233 \pm 0.00036$ from BBN constraints \citep{Mossa:2020gjc}, and a prior on $\Omega_m = 0.334 \pm 0.018$ corresponding to the constraint from Pantheon+ \citep{Brout/etal:2022}.
 Assuming the \lcdm\ model and some additional priors on cosmological parameters, \cite{ACTDR6Madhavacheril} found $H_0 = 65.0 \pm 3.2$ \kmsmpc\ when using ACT CMB lensing, and $H_0 = 64.9 \pm 2.8$ \kmsmpc\ when using both ACT and \planck\ CMB lensing.
 The latter constraint is $2.7\sigma$ lower than the SH0ES $H_0$ mean value.

-These results suggest that it may be unlikely that the Hubble tension is a result of a miscalibration of the size of the sound horizon.
-This data combination is independent of the sound horizon and agrees with the CMB primary anisotropy measurements inference of $H_0$ while being in some tension with the SH0ES measurement.
-While this has potential implications for EDE directly, it more broadly could affect all cosmological models that attempt to resolve the Hubble tension by lowering the size of the sound horizon.

-On the other hand, the choice of a cosmological model may place a theory prior on the size of the sound horizon.
-Once all of the \lcdm\ parameters are fixed, the size of the sound horizon is determined because of the assumption of the \lcdm\ model.
-While a combined data set can be constructed not to include data sensitive to the size of the sound horizon, the cosmological model will still predict this quantity.
-This would mean that while the sound-horizon-independent measurements provide a novel and interesting constraint on $H_0$ within the \lcdm\ model, it is unclear that these constraints assuming \lcdm\ can be used to rule out the existence of a miscalibration of the size of the sound horizon.
-The most direct test of this would be to use these data sets to constrain cosmological models, such as EDE, directly.
+In \cite{Philcox/etal:2022}, a sound-horizon-independent data combination, comprising \planck\ CMB lensing data, full shape galaxy power spectra, Pantheon+ supernova, and BBN constraints on the baryon density, was used to constrain \lcdm\ finding similar results to \cite{ACTDR6Madhavacheril}.
+They conclude that this disagreement between the constraints from their sound-horizon-independent data combination and SH0ES is either a result of an unknown systematic in at least one of the measurements or there needs to be an extension to the standard model of cosmology.
+In the latter case, an extended cosmological model that affects the size of the sound horizon at decoupling would importantly also have to affect the equality scale in a related way because these changes would not alter their equality scale based inferences of $H_0$.